New Zealand DM class electric multiple unit: Final withdrawal

 The final English Electric revenue service was the 14:39 Melling to Wellington service on 25 June 2012.
 Departing Wellington Station's Platform 9 at 14:17, DM's 182, 441 and 510 ran as train 5648 to Melling before returning to Wellington as train 5649, where they were retired from service, ending 74 years of English Electric service in Wellington.

 Later on 25 June, an English Electric unit was listed on TradeMe, with a start price of $29,990.
-Initially thought to be a hoax, the train was 'bought' by a four-year-old who clicked on the 'Buy Now' for the train.
+Initially thought to be a hoax, the train was 'bought' by a four-year-old who clicked on 'Buy Now' for the train.
 The train was later sold for $30,000 on 2 July 2012 at 1:42pm when the auction closed.
 At the time no numbers had been given for the train sold as GWRC had nine two-car sets awaiting sale or scrap.
 The set purchased was eventually revealed as motor car DM 562 and trailer D 2149, which arrived in Nelson on 21 August 2012, after being transported by road from the Wellington railway yards onto the Interislander ferry the following day.

 Final scrapping of the 12 remaining units (14 D and 11 DM cars) began at Hutt Workshops just after 18 December 2012, starting with a mix of DM and D cars, before in January concentrating on the D class trailers and followed by the DM power cars.
 It was announced on 23 January that the three-car DM 556 "Cyclops" set was put aside for the Wellington Heritage Multiple Unit Preservation Trust, while the two-car DM 216 "Phoenix" set was put aside for preservation by the National Railway Museum of New Zealand.
 Trailer D 2826 was also put aside to be moved to Belgrove to join DM 562 and D 2419, converting it to an impromptu three-car set in the same way as the original three-car D/DM/D sets.

 Scrapping of the D and DM cars at Hutt was completed on 31 January 2013, with motor car DM 297 being the last to be scrapped.